 Kuwait Canara Welfare Association came to its existence in the year 1988 with a noble thought of providing primary education to every child in the Canara Region.
-Since its inception KCWA is proud of and thankful to its generous donors, members and well-wishers in achieving a milestone of donating an amount of Rupees 4.9 Crores until February 2021.
+Since its inception KCWA is proud of and thankful to its generous donors, members and well-wishers in achieving a milestone of donating an amount of Rs.
+5,11,23,431 /- for giving education and humanitarian aid to people in need until February 2022.

 - Recognizing the significance of higher education, KCWA has made it possible for those who have the aptitude of scaling great heights but have limited means, by instituting a permanent Scholarship of IRS 10 Lakhs in St. Joseph’s Engineering College, Vamanjoor, to educate two meritorious students from Mangalore diocese every year.